Flo-Wo/DeepLearningWorkshop2023/00_Preparation/Installation.md

 ```shell
 pip install -e .
 ```
 in your shell.
-This will install the (empty) package located in ``./utils``.
+This will install the package located in ``./utils``.
 For more details check the ``setup.py`` file.

 ## IDE